Hospital departments. Main types of medical treatment institutions. Organization of work of a medical institution

 special instructions

-When taking the drug, kidney function (blood urea and plasma creatinine) should be monitored.
+When taking the drug, kidney function should be monitored (blood urea and plasma creatinine levels).

-When using the drug, it is necessary to ensure the flow of a sufficient amount of liquid.
+When using the drug, it is necessary to ensure the supply of a sufficient amount of fluid.

-Prolonged or repeated treatment with acyclovir in immunocompromised patients may lead to the emergence of virus strains that are insensitive to its action.
-Most isolated strains of viruses insensitive to acyclovir show a relative lack of viral thymidine kinase; strains with altered thymidine kinase or altered DNA polymerase have been isolated.
-In vitro action of acyclovir on isolated strains of the Herpes simplex virus may cause the appearance of less sensitive strains.
+Long or re-treatment acyclovir in patients with reduced immunity can lead to the emergence of strains of viruses that are insensitive to its action.
+Most isolated strains of viruses that are insensitive to acyclovir show a relative lack of viral thymidine kinase; strains with altered thymidine kinase or with altered DNA polymerase were isolated.
+In vitro, the effect of acyclovir on isolated strains of the Herpes simplex virus may cause the emergence of less sensitive strains.

-Acyclovir does not prevent sexual transmission of herpes, therefore, during the treatment period, it is necessary to refrain from sexual intercourse, even in the absence of clinical manifestations.
+Acyclovir does not prevent the sexual transmission of herpes, so during the treatment period it is necessary to abstain from sexual intercourse, even in the absence of clinical manifestations.

-During the period of treatment, care must be taken when driving vehicles and engaging in other potentially hazardous activities that require increased concentration of attention and speed of psychomotor reactions.
+During the treatment period, care must be taken when driving vehicles and engaging in other potentially dangerous species activities requiring increased concentration attention and speed of psychomotor reactions.

-With caution, the drug should be prescribed for renal failure.
+The drug should be prescribed with caution in case of renal failure.

 Elderly

-The use of the drug during pregnancy is possible only if the intended benefit to the mother outweighs the potential risk to the fetus.
+The use of the drug during pregnancy is possible only if the expected benefit to the mother exceeds potential risk for the fetus.

-Simultaneous use with probenecid leads to an increase in the average T 1/2 and a decrease in the clearance of acyclovir.
+Concomitant use with probenecid leads to an increase in mean T1/2 and a decrease in the clearance of acyclovir.

-With simultaneous use with nephrotoxic drugs, the risk of impaired renal function increases.
+When used simultaneously with nephrotoxic drugs, the risk of renal dysfunction increases.

-The drug is taken orally, during or immediately after a meal, drinking plenty of water.
+The drug is taken orally, during or immediately after a meal, with sufficient quantity water.

 The dosage regimen is set individually depending on the severity of the disease.

-At treatment of infections of the skin and mucous membranes caused by the Herpes simplex virus types 1 and 2, adults appoint 200 mg 5 times / day (every 4 hours during wakefulness, except for night sleep) for 5 days; at treatment of genital herpes- 10 days.
+At treatment of infections of the skin and mucous membranes caused by the Herpes simplex virus types 1 and 2, adults prescribe 200 mg 5 times a day (every 4 hours during wakefulness, with the exception of night sleep) for 5 days; at treatment of genital herpes- 10 days.
 If necessary, the duration of treatment can be increased.

-As part of complex therapy for severe immunodeficiency, incl. with a detailed clinical picture HIV infection (including early clinical manifestations of HIV infection and stage AIDS), after bone marrow transplantation appoint 400 mg 5 times / day.
+As part of complex therapy for severe immunodeficiency, incl. when deployed clinical picture HIV infection (including early clinical manifestations of HIV infection and stage of AIDS), after bone marrow transplantation prescribed 400 mg 5 times a day.

-For prevention of recurrence of infections caused by Herpes simplex viruses types 1 and 2 in patients with normal immune status adults appoint 200 mg 4 times / day every 6 hours.
-The duration of the course is from 6 to 12 months.
+For prevention of relapse of infections caused by Herpes simplex viruses types 1 and 2 in patients with normal immune status adults Prescribe 200 mg 4 times a day every 6 hours.
+Course duration is from 6 to 12 months.

-For prevention of infections caused by Herpes simplex virus types 1 and 2 in patients with immunodeficiency adults appoint 200 mg 4 times / day every 6 hours, the maximum dose is up to 400 mg of acyclovir 5 times / day, depending on the severity of the infection.
+For prevention of infections caused by Herpes simplex virus types 1 and 2 in patients with immunodeficiency adults prescribed 200 mg 4 times a day every 6 hours, maximum dose- up to 400 mg of acyclovir 5 times a day, depending on the severity of the infection.

-At herpes zoster treatment- 800 mg 5 times / day (every 4 hours during wakefulness, except for night sleep) for 7-10 days.
+At treatment of herpes zoster- 800 mg 5 times a day (every 4 hours while awake, excluding night sleep) for 7-10 days.

 Children over 3 years of age the drug is prescribed in the same dose as for adults.

-At chickenpox treatment adults and children over 6 years old appoint 800 mg 4 times / day; children aged 3-6 years- 400 mg 4 times / day.
-More precisely, the dose can be determined at the rate of 20 mg / kg.
+At treatment of chickenpox adults and children over 6 years old prescribed 800 mg 4 times/day; children aged 3-6 years- 400 mg 4 times/day.
+More accurately, the dose can be determined at the rate of 20 mg/kg.
 The course of treatment is 5 days.

-At patients with impaired renal function dose adjustment and dosing regimen is necessary depending on the size of the CC and the type of infection.
-At treatment of infection caused by Herpes simplex, at QC less than 10 ml / min the daily dose of the drug should be reduced to 400 mg, dividing it into 2 doses (with intervals between them of at least 12 hours, i.e. 200 mg 2 times / day).
-At treatment of infections caused by Varicella zoster, and at maintenance therapy in patients with severe immunodeficiency - patients with CC 10-25 ml / min prescribe the drug 800 mg 3 times / day with an interval of 8 hours, s QC less than 10 ml / min- 800 mg 2 times / day with an interval of 12 hours.
+U patients with impaired renal function It is necessary to adjust the dose and dosage regimen depending on the size of the CC and the type of infection.
+At treatment of infection caused by Herpes simplex, at CC less than 10 ml/min daily dose The drug should be reduced to 400 mg, dividing it into 2 doses (with intervals between them of at least 12 hours, i.e. 200 mg 2 times a day).
+At treatment of infections caused by Varicella zoster, and at maintenance therapy in patients with severe immunodeficiency - patients with CC 10-25 ml/min prescribe the drug 800 mg 3 times a day with an interval of 8 hours, with CC less than 10 ml/min- 800 mg 2 times a day with an interval of 12 hours.

 Storage conditions and shelf life

-The drug should be stored out of the reach of children, dry, dark place at a temperature not exceeding 25°C. Shelf life - 4 years.
-Do not use after the expiration date.
+The drug should be stored out of the reach of children, in a dry place, protected from light, at a temperature not exceeding 25°C. Shelf life - 4 years.
+Do not use after expiration date.

 pharmachologic effect

 Antiviral.
-It highly selectively affects herpes simplex viruses type 1 and 2, herpes zoster, Epstein-Barr and cytomegalovirus.
-Easily passes through the corneal epithelium (eye ointment) and creates a therapeutic concentration in the eye fluid.
-When used locally in the form of a cream, it is not absorbed into the systemic circulation.
+Highly selective effect on viruses herpes simplex types 1 and 2, herpes zoster, Epstein-Barr and cytomegalovirus.
+Easily passes through the corneal epithelium ( eye ointment) and creates a therapeutic concentration in the ocular fluid.
+At local use in the form of a cream is not absorbed into the systemic circulation.
 Penetrates through the BBB and the placental barrier, excreted in breast milk.
-With herpes, it prevents the formation of new elements of the rash, reduces the likelihood of skin dissemination and visceral complications, accelerates the formation of crusts, and reduces pain in the acute phase of herpes zoster.
-It has an immunostimulating effect.
+In case of herpes, it prevents the formation of new rash elements, reduces the likelihood of skin dissemination and visceral complications, accelerates the formation of crusts, and reduces pain in the acute phase of herpes zoster.
+Has an immunostimulating effect.

 Indications for use

-Primary and recurrent herpetic lesions of the skin and mucous membranes (including genital herpes), herpetic lesions in immunocompromised patients (treatment and prevention), herpes zoster, chickenpox, herpetic keratitis simplex.
+Primary and recurrent herpetic lesions of the skin and mucous membranes (including genital herpes), herpetic lesions in patients with immunodeficiency (treatment and prevention), herpes zoster, chicken pox, simple herpetic keratitis.

 Mode of application

-Inside, adults and children over 2 years old - 0.2 g 5 times a day (excluding night), for prevention - 0.2 g 4 times a day; with shingles - 0.8 g 4 times a day; children under 2 years - half the adult dose.
-The course of treatment is usually 5 days, with herpes zoster - another 3 days after the disappearance of signs of the disease.
+Orally, adults and children over 2 years old - 0.2 g 5 times a day (except at night), for prevention - 0.2 g 4 times a day; for herpes zoster - 0.8 g 4 times a day; children under 2 years old - half the dose for adults.
+The course of treatment is usually 5 days, for herpes zoster - another 3 days after the signs of the disease disappear.
 Preventive treatment for organ transplantation is carried out for 6 weeks.

 Interaction